ANC Calculator - Absolute Neutrophil Count

 Equally important as the usage of drugs are certain measures, aimed at preventing infections.
 These include:

 - avoiding contact with sick people,

-- avoiding animal waste and not changing infants' diapers,
+- avoiding animal waste and not changing babies diapers,

 - avoiding undercooked meat, raw fruits, vegetables.